jiasong18/Ant-Media-Server-Wiki/REST-API-Security-Documentation.md

 > in different machines still cannot access the REST API when 127.0.0.1 is on the list.
 -->

 **If 127.0.0.1 is deleted, requests in the server(localhost) is disabled.
-People in the same network but in different machines still cannot access the REST API when 127.0.0.1 is on the list.**
+Devices in the same network can access but other devices that are not cannot access the REST API when 127.0.0.1 is on the list.**

 <!-- > TODO: I think you would want to mean `If you want to remove` not `if you remove` ? -->
 If you want to remove REST Filter in AMS, you should delete below codes in SERVER_FOLDER/webapp/Application(LiveApp or etc.)/WEB-INF/web.xml